CRI-iAtlas/rmarkdown-server/README.md

 - RStudio: [https://rstudio.com/products/rstudio/download/](https://rstudio.com/products/rstudio/download/)

 Git-clone this repository and then open rmarkdown-server.RProj.

-Then install the required packages by executing this in the RSudio console:
+Install the required packages by executing this in the RSudio console:

 ```R
 renv::restore()